square/workflow/docs/glossary.md

 ## Action

 A type associated with a particular Workflow (Instance) that is responsible for transforming a given State into a new State and optionally emitting an Output.
 Actions are sent to the Sink to be processed by the Workflow Runtime.

+## Action Cascade

+When an event occurs and the handler provides an Action, this Action may possibly produce an Output for the parent Workflow which in turn has its own handler provide an Action that may produce an Output and onwards up the Workflow Tree.
+This is an Action Cascade.

 ## Sink